Life is what we make of it. My aim is to make mine worth it.

 You’ll notice that I write a lot about technology, and you may wonder what gives me the authority to do so.
-I have been an IT professional for 15 years and have served in various capacities, including tech support, programmer, webmaster, manager and director.
+I have been working in IT since 1995 and have served in various capacities, including tech support, programmer, webmaster, manager and director.
 I now work as a consultant.
 I have implemented and developed electronic medical records systems and online learning systems and content management systems.
 I have written IT policies and reorganized and merged entire departments.
 I assembled server rooms and servers and desktop computers and made IT purchases big and small.
 In short, I’ve worked a LOT in IT.
 It’s a field that I know and like.
+Still, after all this time, I constantly find that technology is not the final solution.
+It’s eons away from the designs and mechanisms of nature and it can’t be relied upon in critical situations.
+It has limits that fail and disappoint.
+It’s a good helper but not much beyond that.